 4. Reservation of Rights.

 (a) Rights Reserved by Uberflip.
-Uberflip expressly reserves all rights in the Services, the Platform, all Derivative Data and all materials (other than Personal Information) provided by Uberflip hereunder and not specifically granted to Customer (“Uberflip Property”).
+Uberflip expressly reserves all rights in the Services, the Platform and all materials (other than Personal Information) provided by Uberflip hereunder and not specifically granted to Customer (“Uberflip Property”).
 All right, title and interest in the Uberflip Property, as well as any update, modification, adaptation, translation, customization or derivative work thereof, and all intellectual property rights therein will remain with Uberflip (or Uberflip’s third party suppliers, as applicable).
 The Uberflip Property is licensed on a subscription basis on the terms and conditions of this Agreement and not “sold” to Customer.

 6. Customer Responsibilities and Restrictions.

 (a) Customer ID.
-Upon Customer’s request, but subject to any applicable limitations associated with Customer’s subscription, Uberflip will issue user identification and password (“User ID”) to Customer for each individual Customer wishes to have access to and use of the Offering (each, a “User”).
+Upon Customer’s request, but subject to any applicable limitations associated with Customer’s Subscription Package, Uberflip will issue user identification and password (“User ID”) to Customer for each individual Customer wishes to have access to and use of the Offering (each, a “User”).
 Customer may only identify its partners, shareholders, employees and contractors who, in each case, are bound by confidentiality restrictions at least as restrictive as this Agreement as Users.
 Users may only access and use the Platform and the Services through a User ID issued to Customer.
 Customer will not allow Users to share their User ID with any other person.
 Customer is responsible for any and all activity occurring under the User IDs associated with Users.
 Customer is responsible for all use of the Offering by Users and for maintaining the confidentiality of their User ID and will promptly notify Uberflip of any actual or suspected unauthorized use of the Offering.
 Uberflip reserves the right to replace any User ID if it determines it may have been used for an unauthorized purpose.